-Now just a little over a decade old, The Hills golf course near Queenstown has been the site of multiple New Zealand Opens, and pros rave about the subtle changes in elevation and the downhill tee shots that set up so well.
+Now just a little over a decade old, the Hills golf course near Queenstown has been the site of multiple New Zealand Opens.

 The Central Otago region produces some of New Zealand’s most exciting Pinot Noirs, and numerous wineries cluster between Queenstown and Cromwell.
-One of my favorites is Mount Edward (34 Coalpit Road, Gibbston Highway RD1; Tel.
-3-442-6113), which crafts delicious Pinot Noirs in addition to well-balanced Riesling, Pinot Gris and Grüner Veltliner.
+One of our favorites is Mount Edward, which crafts delicious Pinot Noirs in addition to well-balanced Riesling, Pinot Gris and Grüner Veltliner.
 Make an appointment prior to a visit.